FileTools 5.8

 The rest of the parameters are listed for you information only and can only be modified manually by editing the php file in a text editor.

 In addition the form includes a function to: Remove Temporary System Files which clears the slideshow folder of the backup and temporary files created during editing image legends and the php-file.
 Every time you save changes to the slideshow, the old files is retained as a safety precaution.
 This implies that a large number of backup copies of edited files accumulate in the slideshow folder.
-Clicking the Remove Temporary Syatem Files command button deletes all safety copies in the folder.
+Clicking the Remove Temporary System Files command button deletes all safety copies in the folder.

 The second option: Accept Changes and Close command button implements the changes you have made to the slideshow by making the specified corrections to the php and JavaScript files in the slideshow folder and modifying the css files and the background color jpg file controlling background color of the all the individual slideshows in your slideshows folder.

-This method for making changes to the layout of your slideshows has the advantage that all your lideshows will have the same text colors and background color gradient, whereas the number of thumbnail columns, subtitle and the copyright information will be different for the individual slideshows in your slideshows folder.
+This method for making changes to the layout of your slideshows has the advantage that all your slideshows will have the same text colors and background color gradient, whereas the number of thumbnail columns, subtitle and the copyright information will be different for the individual slideshows in your slideshows folder.

-The standard css-files, backgound color files are installed during setup and are located in the css folder of the program folder.
+The standard css-files, background color files are installed during setup and are located in the css folder of the program folder.
 The css files can be edited with any text editor before they are used to replace the current css files in your slideshow folder.

 An example of the image legend editor in action: All the image files extracted from the JavaScript are displayed on the screen.
 One of the top-row thumbnails has been clicked and the image is displayed in the form for editing the legend.
 The image can be reduced - without saving any changes - to a thumbnail again simply by clicking the image.